BlazejosP/huawei-sun2000-API-CLI/README.md

 ```
 show_data_in_terminal=true
 ```
 to see important data on screen from your inverter.
-But leter after initial tests if you use kioskmode.sh only by cron in automatic way you can simply swith this mode to false you do not need data on screen if main task of this script will be pull data from webservice and insert to influxdb or Domoticz.
+But then after initial tests if you use kioskmode.sh only by cron in automatic way to pull data you can simply swith this mode to <B>false</B> you do not need data on screen if main task of this script will be pull data from webservice and insert to influxdb or Domoticz.

 ![Kioskmode](pictures/kioskmode.png)